 By what means can I file a complaint?

-All Subject Persons who become aware of an irregularity shall bring it to the attention of the commission through the channels provided for this purpose by FAO:
+All Subject Persons who become aware of an irregularity committed shall notify it through the channels provided for this purpose by FAO:

 Complaints made may be anonymous.